San Diego Business Mentorship for Autistic Adults

 So, I have two clear pathways for families: immediate access for SDP clients, and I am working diligently to open access for all other SDRC clients through vendorization.
 I am happy to walk you through exactly how this works on our discovery call.

-• Question 2: What are good Business Ideas for Autistic Adults?
+Question 2: What are good Business Ideas for Autistic Adults if we don’t have one?

 That is perfectly okay, and in fact, it’s the ideal starting point.
 The entire first phase of my program is dedicated to this beautiful process of discovery.
 I don't expect a business plan; I only need a spark of passion.
 Together, we work to explore their deepest interests, unique skills, and natural talents to find the viable, exciting, and fulfilling business concept hidden within.